Biography

 To practise these skills, I set up an interactive website for my local swimming club, Dereham Otters, with whom I’d been a member since 6.
 It gave me great satisfaction and vital experience running the site successfully for several years.

-Following University, I was lucky to return to a local company I’d had a summer job with the previous year.
+Following university, I was lucky to return to a local company where I had a summer job the previous year.
 Initially, I was tasked with rebuilding their internal support website as I had proven web skills.
 Given the choice between building it in classic ASP (which I knew pretty well) or what was, at the time, a brand new technology called ASP.NET, I naturally opted to push my skills further and chose .NET, which has perhaps been the most crucial decision in my career so far!
 Choosing ASP.NET allowed me to learn C#, and reasonably soon, I had the new support site up and running and exceeding the expectations of the business.

 Having learned C#, I was the only business employee with any .NET experience, which resulted in my taking over the development of two essential products, which had, until that point, been developed by an external contractor at great expense to the company.
 I could take both products and continue developing them over the next 12 months.
 Both applications were released into production on several client sites, proving very successful and becoming a significant new revenue stream for the business.